zapplea/sentiment_coarse_model/sentiment/coarse_nn/relevance_score/README.md

        sentence_j = [word_1,...,word_m]
        the data_generator return Reviews.
 The shape of Reviews is (batch size, max review length, words num(max sentence length), word dim)

-3. In atr_data_generator, add function: aspect_prob_generator to provide aspect probability. also need to provide probability,from topic model, of the aspect in the review. eg. aspect_prob = [review_1_aspect_probability, review_2_aspect_probability,
+3. In atr_data_generator, use function: data_generator to provide aspect probability. also need to provide probability,from topic model, of the aspect in the review. eg. aspect_prob = [review_1_aspect_probability, review_2_aspect_probability,